An Operator-Valued Haagerup Inequality for Hyperbolic Groups: Introduction

 } \end{dfn}

-\begin{dfn} \rm{ Let $G$ be a finitely generated group with a word length $\ell$.
-The left invariant distance induced by $\ell$ is denoted by $d_{\ell}$.
-For an integer $\delta$, we say that $G$ is $\delta$-hyperbolic if the metric space $(G,d_{\ell})$ is $\delta$-hyperbolic in the sense of Definition \ref{hyperbolic defn}. } \end{dfn}
+\begin{dfn} \rm{ Let $G$ be a finitely generated group with a symmetric word length $\ell$.
+The right invariant distance induced by $\ell$ is denoted by $d$ (i.e. $d(x,y)=\ell(xy^{-1})$).
+For an integer $\delta$, we say that $G$ is $\delta$-hyperbolic if the metric space $(G,d)$ is $\delta$-hyperbolic in the sense of Definition \ref{hyperbolic defn}.
+We say that $G$ is hyperbolic if it is $\delta$-hyperbolic for some $\delta \geq 0$. } \end{dfn}